-The worker suffered electric shock aboard an offshore platform that caused him to fall backwards and also suffer physical injuries.
-Paul took all depositions on the case and wrote all of the briefing.
+The worker suffered electric shock aboard an offshore platform that caused him to fall backward and also suffer physical injuries.
+Paul took all depositions on the case and wrote all of the briefings.
 The case settled the week before trial.

 The Plaintiff, from Dayton, Texas, was injured when he jumped from the cabin of a crane after part of the refinery in which he was working exploded.
 He suffered knee and back injuries.

-Paul represented a Jones Act seaman that suffered injury when a toxic ammonia release occurred on a vessel which we has helping to service.
+Paul represented a Jones Act seaman that suffered an injury when a toxic ammonia release occurred on a vessel that we have helping to service.
 The release overtook him causing him to fall and injure his back.
 He ultimately underwent surgery.
 Paul obtained a $1.75 Million settlement once the captain of the vessel transporting the chemicals admitted fault in a deposition Paul took.

 The plaintiff suffered injuries to his neck and head when he was struck by a piece of metal grating.
 The plaintiff underwent neck surgery as a result of the injuries.
 Liability was hotly contested as well as elements of preexisting conditions and age as the cause of the plaintiff’s current condition.